masterofannihilation/ipk-25-chat/README.md

 - `/help` - Show this help message

 Simply typing a text in the terminal and pressing `Enter` will send the message to the server.

+## Theory Overview

+This project implements a client for a chat server using the IPK25-CHAT protocol.
+This protocol has two variants: TCP and UDP, both will be discussed in this section.

+### TCP

+Transmission Control Protocol (TCP) [[RFC 9293]](https://www.ietf.org/rfc/rfc9293.html) is a connection-oriented protocol.
+It provides a reliable and stable connection.
+Its reliability comes from the fact that it can detect packet loss and retransmit lost packets by keeping sequence numbers of the packets.
+"Three-way handshake" is used to establish a connection between the client and the server which ensures that both sides are capable of communicating. \
+Establishment of the connection starts with the client sending a `SYN` packet to the server.
+The server responds with a `SYN-ACK` packet, and the client sends an `ACK` packet back to the server. \
+Once the connection is established, the client can send messages to the server and receive messages from the server. \
+The connection is gracefully closed by sending a `FIN` packet from the client to the server, and the server responds with an `ACK` packet.
+Then the server sends a `FIN` packet to the client, and the client responds with an `ACK` packet. \

+### UDP

+User Datagram Protocol (UDP) [[RFC 768]](https://www.rfc-editor.org/rfc/rfc768) is a connectionless protocol.
+There is no such thing as a "three-way handshake".
+It sends packets to the destination port without guaranteeing their delivery, order or possible duplication.
+It is necessary to implement these mechanisms manually in the client to provide a reliable connection. \
+Upon establishing connection, the client sends the first packet to the server port and the server responds from a different dynamic port.
+This port will be used for further communication.\
+Each message received either by the client or the server needs to be acknowledged by sending a confirmation packet `CONFIRM` back to the sender.
+Hence, the client must keep track of the packets he has sent to compare the sequence number of the `CONFIRM` message with his sequence numbers.
+In case of not receiving the confirmation packet, the sender retransmits the message up to a maximum number of times defined by the user via command line arguments.
+After not receiving the confirmation packet after the maximum number of retransmissions, the sender gracefully closes the connection and terminates. \
+Packet loss is also detected by keeping track of the sequence number of the received packets.
+These numbers allow also ordering received packets. \
+The server periodically sends a `PING` message to the client just to make sure that the client is still alive.
+The client muse respond with a
+`CONFIRM` message.

 ## Design & Implementation - TCP